hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 &client_secret=xxxxxxxxxx
 ```

-The following show an example of code snippet using cURL to obtain the access token.
+The following code snippet shows an example using cURL to obtain the access token.
 The variables of the $YOUR_CLIENT_ID and $YOUR_CLIENT_SECRET will be substituted with the client id and client secret from the above menu.

 ```shell
 curl -X POST https://sso.common.cloud.hpe.com/as/token.oauth2 -H